Dubby20/techChallenge/README.md

 ## Demo

-A fully functional demo of this project hosted on Heroku is available at [Tech Challenge](https://getir-tech-challenge.herokuapp.com/)
+A fully functional demo of this project hosted on Heroku is available at [Getir Tech Challenge](https://getir-tech-challenge.herokuapp.com/)

 ### Testing the application